-Earlier this month I had the opportunity to teach 3 classes in a row, 2 for clients and one at Northwestern University.
+Earlier this month I had the opportunity to teach 3 agile training sessions in a row, 2 for clients and one at Northwestern University.
 In those classes, I learned a few things from the attendees.
 These were challenges that the participants saw to implementing Agile in their organization.
 They were often stated as objections or ways in which they did not think Agile would work for them.

 Agile doesn't solve all problems, but these challenges have been successfully addressed by others.
 Below are some of the ways in which others have solved these organizational challenges.